Lack of Control

 And yet our autonomy is being restricted in many ways:

-- Even the routine task of writing a progress note is unnecessarily complicated by ICD-10 coding and requirements to check the right boxes for Meaningful Use.
+Even the routine task of writing a progress note is unnecessarily complicated by poorly designed EHRs, ICD-10 coding, and requirements to check the right boxes for Meaningful Use.

 Taking Back Control

 There are a number of actions you can take to regain control.
-Although we are trained to be autonomous, many of us recognize the value of working collaboratively.
+Although we have historically been trained to be autonomous, many of us recognize the value of working collaboratively.

 Lean Done Right